 Table 6 incorporated results related to suggestion offered by farmers for conducting CFLD in an effective way.
-It is clear from the table that overall farmers suggested major suggestions related to input problems that “Plant protection chemicals should be available timely” and “Fertilizers should be available at the time of sowing as well as when needed” with 64.50 and 63.00 per cent, respectively.
-Overall farmers suggested major suggestions related to financial problems that “Plant protection equipments should be available at low prices or subsidized rates” and “Fertilizers should be provided/available at low prices at local level” with 68.50 and 66.00 per cent, respectively.
-Major suggestions related to technical problems were “Training should be provided about the use of bio-fertilizers” and “weed control” with 63.50 and 61.50 per cent, respectively.
-Major suggestions related to environmental problems were “Weather forecast should be timely” and “Develop photo-insensitive varieties” with 60.50 and 13.00 per cent, respectively.
-Major suggestions related to marketing problems were “Minimum support price (MSP) of produce should be provided to the farmers by government” and “Storage facility should be provided” with 73.00 and 72.00 per cent, respectively.
+It is clear from the table that overall farmers suggested major suggestions related to input problems that “plant protection chemicals should be available timely” and “fertilizers should be available at the time of sowing as well as when needed” with 64.50 and 63.00 per cent, respectively.
+Overall farmers suggested major suggestions related to financial problems that “plant protection equipment should be available at low prices or subsidized rates” and “fertilizers should be provided/available at low prices at local level” with 68.50 and 66.00 per cent, respectively.
+Major suggestions related to technical problems were “training should be provided about the use of bio-fertilizers” and “weed control” with 63.50 and 61.50 per cent, respectively.
+Major suggestions related to environmental problems were “weather forecast should be timely” and “develop photo-insensitive varieties” with 60.50 and 13.00 per cent, respectively.
+Major suggestions related to marketing problems were “minimum support priceof produce should be provided to the farmers by government” and “storage facility should be provided” with 73.00 and 72.00 per cent, respectively.

 4. Conclusion